 Are you the owner of the business?

-You'll need to be motivated yourself, before you can deliver a pep talk, and be driven to achieve and to go to work every day.
-You'll also have to be passionate about what you're doing, clear on your end goals, and most importantly, dedicated to having fun on the journey!
+You'll need to stay motivated and be driven to achieve, before you can deliver a pep talk.
+You'll also have to be passionate about what you're doing, clear on your end goals, and most importantly, dedicated to having fun along the way!
 Here are some sure ways to keep yourself and your team pumped.

 Get yourself revved